← Back to Blog

 WA, FL, and VA give buyers a short statutory cancellation window if litigation is hidden.
 MA and NY are full caveat emptor for resales.

 Three tiers of statutory protection separate the strong-disclosure states from the weak ones.
-In Tier 1, the statute itemizes the litigation disclosure and gives the buyer a non-waivable cancellation right with a short clock.
+In Tier 1, the statute itemizes the resale disclosure and gives the buyer a cancellation right with a short clock.
 In Tier 2, the statute itemizes the disclosure but limits the remedy to damages and attorney's fees.
 In Tier 3, no specific statute compels the disclosure for a resale buyer.
+California does not fit the tiers cleanly and is treated separately below.

 If you are buying in Washington, Florida, or Virginia, the statute does most of the work and the clock to walk away is short, so calendar it.
 In Texas, Arizona, California, and Illinois, demand the resale certificate or §4525 packet in writing early so you can sue for damages later if a lawsuit was concealed.
+Texas condo buyers get one extra lever: under §82.156, if the seller never handed over the declaration, bylaws, and rules before you signed, you can cancel before the sixth day after they finally arrive.
 In Colorado, Massachusetts, and New York, the statute will not save you.
 You must affirmatively request audited financials, board meeting minutes, and a written litigation questionnaire to the managing agent, ideally before going hard on earnest money.
 The companion guide on how to get HOA documents before making an offer covers the broader documentation rights across all 50 states.

 5 Cases That Show What Buyers Absorb When They Miss the Signal